jorander/pjdci/README.md

 What still needs to be done for v 1.0 are the following
 --------------------------------------------------------
 1. Extend RoleTest with test cases showing built in collections, like java.util.HashMap, can be used as role players.
 Done 2013-02-01/jorander
 2. Extend CalculateShortestPathTest with at least one more test case showing the right result can truly be found.
+Done 2013-02-01/jorander
 3. Rewrite this page with information on why this example has been created, what the short comings are and general information on DCI.